Hits: 103

 The delivery is also extra.”
 The florist replied.

-After writing out the card, and paying she left.
+After carefully writing out the card and paying, she left.

 She decided as she was in the village, she’d get a little shopping.